cnabio/cnab-go/CONTRIBUTING.md

    [Release naming scheme][release-name] explains the meaning behind the release names.

-1. Ensure that the master CI build is passing, then make the tag and push it.
+1. Ensure that the CI build is passing, then make the tag and push it.

    ```
-   git checkout master
+   git checkout main
    git pull
    git tag VERSION -a -m ""
    git push --tags